metaplex-foundation/developer-hub/src/pages/core-candy-machine/create.md

     uri: "https://example.com/hidden-asset.json,
     hash,
   }
-}).sendAndConfirm(umi)
+})

+await createIx.sendAndConfirm(umi)
 ```

 {% /dialect %}
 {% /dialect-switcher %}

-## Creating a Candy Machine with guards
+## Creating a Core Candy Machine with guards

-To create a `Candy Machine` with `Guards` you can supply the `guards:` field during creation and supply the default guards you with to apply to the Candy Machine.s
+To create a `Core Candy Machine` with `Guards` you can supply the `guards:` field during creation and supply the default guards you with to apply to the Candy Machine.s

-So far, the Candy Machine we created did not have any guards enabled.
+So far, the Core Candy Machine we created did not have any guards enabled.
 Now that we know all the guards available to us, let’s see how we can set up new Candy Machines with some guards enabled.

 The concrete implementation will depend on which SDK you are using (see below) but the main idea is that you enable guards by providing their required settings.
 Any guard that has not been set up will be disabled.

-{% dialect-switcher title="Create a Candy Machine with guards" %}
+{% dialect-switcher title="Create a Core Candy Machine with guards" %}
 {% dialect title="JavaScript" id="js" %}

 <!-- To enable guards using the Umi library, simply provides the `guards` attribute to the `create` function and pass in the settings of every guard you want to enable.
 Any guard set to `none()` or not provided will be disabled. -->